Roger Moore: The Spy Who Loved Me (1977)

 Moore returned for a third outing as Bond in The Spy Who Loved Me (1977), which was a massive box-office success.
-It also starred Barbara Bach, and Richard Kiel in his first appearance as the villain, Jaws.
+It also starred Barbara Bach and Richard Kiel in his first appearance as the villain Jaws.
 He returned to South Africa for a third action movie shot there, The Wild Geese (1978), produced by Euan Lloyd and directed by Andrew V. McLaglen.
 It was a sizeable hit in Britain and Europe but, like Shout at the Devil, less so in the US.
 The cast featured Richard Burton, who had top billing, and Richard Harris.

 Moore played the lead in Escape to Athena (1979) partly financed by Lew Grade.
-It was a heist adventure set in war-time Greece, and stars Telly Savalas and David Niven, and features mostly American character actors, including Elliott Gould, Stefanie Powers, Richard Roundtree, Sonny Bono, and Italian actress Claudia Cardinale.
+It was a heist adventure set in war-time Greece, and starred Telly Savalas and David Niven, and features mostly American character actors, including Elliott Gould, Stefanie Powers, Richard Roundtree, Sonny Bono, and Italian actress Claudia Cardinale.
 Roger Moore (with top billing) plays a charming former Austrian antiquities dealer turned crooked camp commandant, asked to guard Greek antiquities desired by the Third Reich, and also guard the collection of archaeologists who are being forced to work to find and recover these objects, but he has other plans for the treasure he guards and for the people under his watch.

 Moonraker (1979)

-With the success of his fourth outing as Bond, Moonraker (1979), Moore followed it with an action film North Sea Hijack (1980) where Moore played a very un-Bond-like hero, opposite Anthony Perkins.
+Moore followed the success of his fourth outing as Bond, Moonraker (1979), with an action film, North Sea Hijack (1980), also known as ffolkes.
+Moore played a very un-Bond-like hero, opposite Anthony Perkins.
 The film was a box-office disappointment.

 Better received was The Sea Wolves (1980), another World War Two adventure which reunited many of the crew from The Wild Geese including Euan Lloyd and McLaglen.
 It was based on the true story of a March 1943 event in British India and Portuguese Goa, in which a group of retired members of the Calcutta Light Horse, colonelled by David Niven's character, assist regular British Army operatives, played by Moore and Gregory Peck, in destroying German ships in neutral Mormugao harbour, all the time surrounded by German spies and Indian nationalist intrigue.
-Trevor Howard, Patrick Macnee, and Barbara Kellerman also co-star, with a who's-who lineup of British character actors.
+Trevor Howard, Patrick Macnee and Barbara Kellerman also co-star, with a who's-who lineup of British character actors.

 Moore was in two all-star comedies: Sunday Lovers (1980), which flopped at the box office, and The Cannonball Run (1981), which was a hit.
 The latter featured an ensemble cast, including Jackie Chan, Burt Reynolds, Dean Martin, Dom DeLuise, Sammy Davis Jr, and Farrah Fawcett.